Facilities in the School of Film and Animation and MAGIC Spell Studios support research and entrepreneurial activities.

 This course introduces the principles of probability and statistics that are used in imaging science.
 The first half of the course covers probability distributions for discrete and continuous random variables, expectation, variance, and joint distributions.
 The second half of the course will consider point estimation, statistical intervals, hypothesis testing, inference, and linear regression.
 (Prerequisites: MATH-173 or MATH-182 or MATH-182A or equivalent course.
 Students cannot take and receive credit for this course if they have taken MATH-251.)
 Lecture 3 (Spring).

 Linear and Fourier Methods for Imaging

 This course develops the concepts of complex numbers and linear algebra for describing imaging systems in the frequency domain via the discrete and continuous Fourier transforms.
 (Prerequisite: MATH-173 or MATH-182 or MATH-182A or equivalent course.)
 Lecture 4 (Spring).

-Fundamentals of Color Science
+Fundamentals of Color Science (General Education)

 This course will introduce students to the field of Color Science.
 Students will learn about the physical sources of color, the visual mechanisms that provide our experience of color, and the descriptive systems that have been developed for relating the physical and visual properties.
 Through hands-on projects, students will learn practical methods for measuring, modeling, and controlling color in digital imaging systems.
 (Prerequisites: SOFA-103 or equivalent course.)
 Lecture 3 (Fall).

 IT Fundamentals for Digital Media

 This course introduces the concepts of quantitative measurement of electromagnetic energy.
 The basic radiometric and photometric terms are introduced using calculus-based definitions.
 Governing equations for source propagation and sensor output are derived.
 Simple source concepts are reviewed and detector figures of merit are introduced and used in problem solving.
 The radiometric concepts are then applied to simple imaging systems so that a student could make quantitative measurements with imaging instruments.
 (Prerequisites: MATH-182 or MATH-182A or MATH-173 and PHYS-212 or equivalent courses.)
 Lab 3, Lecture 2 (Fall).

 Image Processing and Computer Vision I

 This course is an introduction to the basic concepts of digital image processing.
 The student will be exposed to image capture and image formation methodologies, sampling and quantization concepts, statistical descriptors and enhancement techniques based upon the image histogram, point processing, neighborhood processing, and global processing techniques based upon kernel operations and discrete convolution as well as the frequency domain equivalents, treatment of noise, geometrical operations for scale and rotation, and grey-level resampling techniques.
 Emphasis is placed on applications and efficient algorithmic implementation using the student's programming language of choice.
 (Prerequisites: IMGS-180 and IMGS-261 or equivalent courses.)
 Lecture 3 (Fall).

-Image Processing and Computer Vision II
+Image Processing & Computer Vision II

 This course is considers the more advanced concepts of digital image processing.
 The topics include image reconstruction, noise sources and techniques for noise removal, information theory, image compression, video compression, wavelet transformations, frequency-domain based applications, morphological operations, and modern digital image watermarking and steganography algorithms.
 Emphasis is placed on applications and efficient algorithmic implementation using the student’s computer programming language of choice, technical presentation, and technical writing.
 (Prerequisites: IMGS-361 or equivalent course.)
 Lecture 3 (Spring).